On leveraging constrained smooth additive regression models for global optimization: Preliminary concepts

+Therefore, to estimate $f$ under the bounds in~\eqref{eq:preliminaries:f_bounded}, $S$ in~\eqref{eq:preliminaries:f_univariate_estimation} must satisfy the same bounds.
+Note that these bounds should only be imposed when there is prior expert knowledge that the response variable lies in the interval $[L,U]$.
+Otherwise, inappropriate bounds may lead to an erroneous approximation.
+When such bound information is available, an upper bound of $U-L$ on the approximation error of the fitted regression model over the entire covariate domain is obtained.
+However, this bound is normally loose and should only be considered as a naive worst-case bound and not as an informative approximation guarantee.

 To estimate $ f$ under the bound constraints in~\eqref{eq:preliminaries:f_bounded} through the curve $S$ in~\eqref{eq:preliminaries:f_univariate_estimation}, we adapt the approach in \cite{Navarro2023AMC} for penalized splines ($P-$splines) to the case of univariate shape-constrained smooth regression with $B-$splines.
-Their method enforces shape-constraints in $S$ by leveraging the characterization of nonnegative polynomials over an interval as stated in \cite{bertsimas2002relation}, which provides necessary and sufficient conditions.
+Their method enforces shape constraints in $S$ by leveraging the necessary and sufficient conditions for nonnegativity of an univariate polynomial over an interval, as stated in \cite{bertsimas2002relation}.
+In particular, polynomial univariate nonnegativity over an interval is equivalent to a sum-of-squares representation and \cite{bertsimas2002relation} provide necessary and sufficient conditions for this representation to hold.
 Since $S$ is a smooth piecewise polynomial, these conditions are applied locally to each of the $k$ internal intervals within the data domain $[x_1,x_n].$

-Then, the lower and upper bounds on $ f$ as stated in~\eqref{eq:preliminaries:f_bounded} are enforced by requiring nonnegativity over the domain $[x_1,x_n]$ of the auxiliary functions $ f_L(x) \coloneq f(x) - (L - \alpha)$ and $ f_U(x) \coloneq -f(x) + ( U - \alpha)$.
-Applying the aforementioned necessary and sufficient nonnegativity conditions in each case leads to new decision variables and constraints that are incorporated into problem~\eqref{eq:preliminaries:LSE_matrix_penalty} to estimate $\boldsymbol{\theta}$ in $S$, yielding the following conic optimization problem:
+Then, the lower and upper bounds on $ f$ as stated in~\eqref{eq:preliminaries:f_bounded} are enforced by requiring nonnegativity over the domain $[x_1,x_n]$ of the auxiliary functions $f_L(x) \coloneq f(x) - (L - \alpha)$ and $f_U(x)\coloneq -f(x) + ( U - \alpha)$.
+As detailed in \cite{Navarro2023AMC}, enforcing the aforementioned necessary and sufficient polynomial nonnegativity conditions in each case and to each internal interval within the data domain $[x_1,x_n]$ leads to new decision variables and constraints that are incorporated into problem~\eqref{eq:preliminaries:LSE_matrix_penalty} to estimate $\boldsymbol{\theta}_1$ in $S$.
+The following conic optimization problem is obtained, which corresponds to the formulation proposed in~\cite{Navarro2023AMC}, adapted from $P$-splines to the $B$-spline representation considered in this work: